WBTV: News operation

 For most of its first 30 years on the air, WBTV's newscasts dominated the Nielsen ratings in the Charlotte market.
 In addition to its legacy as the state's first television station, it also benefited from its ties to WBT, one of the most respected radio news operations in the Southeastern United States.
 Channel 3 did not face a serious challenge by any other news-producing station in the market until 1981.
 That year, Doug Mayes, the station's main anchorman since it began producing daily newscasts in 1952, jumped to WSOC-TV.
 Mayes said years later that channel 9 offered him a deal that was too lucrative for him to resist, considering that he had kids in college.
-Jefferson-Pilot management, who only a few years earlier had touted Mayes as part of the station's campaign, "Turn to People You Know," wanted to make its newscasts appeal to a younger audience and made little effort to retain him.
+Jefferson-Pilot management, who only a few years earlier had touted Mayes as part of the station's campaign, "Turn to People You Know", wanted to make its newscasts appeal to a younger audience and made little effort to retain him.
 Within a few months, WBTV's late-evening newscast lost the lead at 11 p.m. to channel 9, and it would not regain first place in that timeslot until 2004.
 WSOC-TV gained a large lead in ratings for most other news timeslots beginning in 1990.
 WBTV returned to a strong position in the late 1990s, culminating in wrestling the #1 spot at noon in 1998 from WSOC-TV.
 The two stations have gone back and forth at first place in most timeslots since then.
 During the July 2013 ratings period, WBTV took the lead at noon and 11 p.m., while WSOC led at all other news timeslots.
 Soon after Raycom took control of the station, WBTV began airing local newscasts and CBS programs in high definition.
 During the 2016 February sweeps, WBTV surged to first place in all timeslots, including the 6 and 11 p.m. newscasts, for the first time in 26 years.
 WBTV credited its strong social media presence and its talent continuity for the ratings win, while WSOC lost much of its main talent in the previous year.
 Historically, WBTV has dominated the market west of the Catawba River, a legacy from its nine-year head start.
+WBTV's lead would not last, as in 2023, the station came in second in several key timeslots, behind WSOC-TV.